-Catering is not inexpensive in Malta and ranges from 23 to 30 Euros per head for one meal and usually including crafts service during the day.
+Catering is not inexpensive in Malta and ranges from 22 to 26 Euros per head for full English breakfast, one meal (lunch or dinner) and usually including crafts service during the day.
+The price depends mainly on the quantity of heads per day and the menu.

 Allow at least 60 Euros with 65 Euros becoming the norm on difficult shoots (for example where extras have to wear heavy costumes in the summer).
 This for 11 hours excluding meal breaks or special allowances.
 Any applicable overtime would be at x 1.5.
 There is no union in Malta and extras' fees can therefore be somewhat varied from one production to another.
 Crowd marshals cost between EUR 80 and EUR 90 per day.
 Extras fees exclude any payroll charges which is usually a flat fee depending on the quantity of extras.
 However productions can avoid payroll fees by using their local accounts team.
 Fees for models typical range from 150 Euros for those selected 'from the street; to as high as 250 Euros per day for experienced models.
 These are usually negotiable.

 The figures below are indicative rates and derived only from large companies with a proven reputation in servicing the film industry.
 They include full comprehensive insurance.
 You may find small garages on the island which offer cheaper prices but you should check the quality of service (i.e. condition of vehicle, type of insurance cover, speed of response for all requirements and even check whether an effective staff member can be reached during the day at all times).
 If your production is very small and you require only four or five vehicles, then checking out the smaller garages may be worthwhile.
 But you should be cautious of claims from the smaller businesses of "our best car" as the condition of that car may not be what you imagine.